What is the time commitment for the program?

 Are there commitments/expectations after the program?

-- Many participants will join nonprofit boards in the Lehigh Valley, others will become volunteers and advocates for issues about which they are passionate.
+Many participants will join nonprofit boards in the Lehigh Valley.
+Others will become volunteers and advocates for issues about which they are passionate.
 All participants will be encouraged to actively engage in helping sustain a healthy and vibrant Lehigh Valley.
-Following the program, select4ed participants will be asked to become involved in supporting the program for the following year.
+Following the program, selected participants will be asked to become involved in supporting the program for the following year.

 Do participants get follow up coaching or consulting support?